MitvaVirvadiya/basic-react/readme.md

-hi guys, see my progress on learning react
-till now i have made projects as:
-1. Backgroung changer:
-    which changes background colour as user click on that colour button (using useState, tailwind CSS in react)
+# My React Learning Journey 🚀

+Hey there! 👋 Welcome to my React learning journey.
+I've been making great strides in understanding JavaScript, React, and Tailwind CSS.
+Below are some of the projects I've worked on so far:

+### 1. Background Changer
+- Changes background color on button click.
+- Utilizes React's `useState` and Tailwind CSS.

-2. Password Generator:
+### 2. Password Generator
-   generates password from length 8 - 25, also takes in Numbers, special characters when user check the checkbox (using hooks like useState, useEffect, useCallBack, useRef, Password generating logic and Tailwind CSS in react)
+- Generates passwords of length 8-25 characters.
+- Includes options for numbers and special characters.
+- Implements hooks like `useState`, `useEffect`, `useCallback`, `useRef`, and Tailwind CSS.

-3. Currency Convertor:
+### 3. Currency Converter
-   user can convert currency of any country to the one they want, also one can swap currency inputs (using hooks like useState, useEffect, useId, custom hooks, FetchAPI, Props, Reuseable Components, Currency converting logic with help of fetching data from API, swap logic and Tailwind CSS in react)
+- Converts currency from any country to the desired one.
+- Allows swapping of currency inputs.
+- Involves hooks like `useState`, `useEffect`, `useId`, custom hooks, Fetch API, props, reusable components, and Tailwind CSS.

-4. Landing Website:
+### 4. Landing Website
-   website with menu where user can redirect to about page , contact page or Github page where data about my github profile is fetched using FetchAPI, But mainly react is single page site which is made in multi page using router, Mainly pages path are added via routerProvider and route components in parent-child element tree, more components like Header, Footer, Home, About, Contact, Github, User are made which uses router and outlet with Layout component to render themselves, also made user component which helps in take value from url
-   (using Router, Router-dom and thier functions like RouterProvider, createBrowserRouter, createRoutesFromElements, Outlet, Link, NavLink, etc Hooks like useState, useEffect, useLoaderData, useParams, etc and tailwind CSS for designing)
+- Multi-page React site with a menu.
+- Utilizes React Router for navigation.
+- Fetches data about my GitHub profile using Fetch API.
+- Implements Router, Router-dom functions, hooks like `useState`, `useEffect`, `useLoaderData`, `useParams`, and Tailwind CSS.

-5. Theme Switcher:
+### 5. Theme Switcher
-   Card and a Button- which toggles and make card LightMode to darkMode and vise-versa (same functionality provided in many sites such as tailwind site)
-   (using Context -  useContext, createContext Hooks like useState, useEffect, logic for toggle between light and dark mode from checkbox)
+- Toggles between light and dark modes.
+- Uses Context, `useContext`, `createContext`, hooks like `useState`, `useEffect`, and Tailwind CSS.

-6. Todo List:
+### 6. Todo List
-   where user can make their todo List from Input field and add with button, also see those todos, Can Edit them or delete them, checkbox to see task is completed - Todos doesn't disappear as are saved in    localstorage
-   (using Context -  useContext, createContext Hooks like useState, useEffect, LocalStorage for storing values of Todos, completed, edit, add and delete todo logic and tailwind CSS in react)
+- Allows users to create, edit, and delete tasks.
+- Uses Context, `useContext`, `createContext`, hooks like `useState`, `useEffect`, local storage, and Tailwind CSS.

-7. Todo List (using redux):
+### 7. Todo List (using Redux)
-   where user can make their todo List from Input field and add with button, also see those todos, Can Edit them or delete them
-   (using Redux -  create Store (configureStore), Slice (createSlice, nanoid) Hooks like useState, useEffect, useDispatch, useSelector, edit, add and delete todo logic and tailwind CSS in react)

-I know these projects are all basics but i am learning a great deal of Javascript, React and tailwind CSS from these projects.
-Also, i am getting knowleadge about how these things work behind the hood little by little.
-I hope, soon i will make more advance and complex projects with my growth on these technologies and also add backend (Because i plan to learn backend as well)
+- Similar to the previous Todo List but implemented with Redux.
+- Incorporates Redux features: `createStore`, `configureStore`, slices, hooks like `useDispatch`, `useSelector`, and Tailwind CSS.

+### 8. Final Project - Blog Platform 🚀
+Leveraging skills from previous projects, I'm working on an integrated blog platform.
+Utilizing React, Tailwind CSS, and Appwrite for backend services.
+Features include user authentication, post creation, editing, and deletion.

+These projects might be basic, but each one has been a stepping stone in my learning journey.
+I've gained valuable insights into JavaScript, React, and Tailwind CSS.
+The goal is to venture into more advanced and complex projects, and I'm even planning to explore the backend soon.

+Feel free to explore the projects, and let's grow together! 🌱